 – Full leaf coloration process occurs when the soil has been adequately moist over the year and the late summer brings nice and warm weather.

 The multitude of factors described above means, that there is no identical fall color displayed at a certain moment year by year.
 Moreover, leaf coloration can also vary regionally.
-For instance, leaves in America more often turn red unlike in Europe, where remains mostly yellow.
+For instance, leaves in America more often turn red unlike in Europe, where remain mostly yellow.
 The reason behind it is the resilience of tree species.
 Whilst in the USA during the repeated ice ages all the species used to escape south, in Europe they died, when hit the mountain ranges, i.e. Alps, which gave them no way to escape.
 In turn, only the most resilient species survived.
 It applied also to the insects, being in symbiosis with their tree species.
-These species, which survived all ice ages in Europe became free of insects, whereas their American counterparts not.
-As a result, the trees in Europe not needed to produce the red warning leaves.
-Due to past climate fluctuations, there are many more arbour species in North America (about 800 and 70 oaks, comparing to only 50 and 3 oaks (Ellenberg, 1996)), which results in many more colors in the autumn spectacle.
+These species, which survived all ice ages in Europe became free of insects, whereas their American counterparts did not.
+As a result, the trees in Europe are not needed to produce the red warning leaves.
+Due to past climate fluctuations, there are many more arbor species in North America (about 800 and 70 oaks, compared to only 50 and 3 oaks (Ellenberg, 1996)), which results in many more colors in the autumn spectacle.

 5. VARIETY OF THE PHENOLOGICAL AUTUMN AND FOLIAGE FALL TIMING